Consider this your New York City bucket list.

 Be Dazzled by Billboards in Times Square

 Hands down, Times Square is the most frenetic part of New York City, a cacophony of flashing lights and shoulder-to-shoulder crowds that many New Yorkers studiously avoid.
 If you like sensory overload, the chaotic mix of huge underwear billboards, flashing digital displays, on-location television broadcasts, naked cowboys, and Elmo clones will give you your fix.

-Statue of Liberty and Ellis Island
+Discover Your Immigrant Past at the Statue of Liberty and Ellis Island

 For millions of immigrants, the first glimpse of America was the Statue of Liberty, growing from a vaguely defined figure on the horizon into a towering, stately colossus.
 Visitors approaching Liberty Island on the ferry from Battery Park may experience a similar sense of wonder.
 The neighboring Ellis Island National Museum of Immigration tells the story not just of Ellis Island but of immigration from the colonial era to the present day, though numerous galleries containing artifacts, photographs, and taped oral histories.

 Become a Kid Again at the American Museum of Natural History

 The largest natural history museum in the world is also one of the most impressive sights in New York.
 Four city blocks make up the American Museum of Natural History’s 45 exhibition halls, which hold more than 30 million artifacts from the land, sea, and outer space.

 Frolic in Central Park

 A combination escape hatch and exercise yard, Central Park is an urbanized Eden that gives residents and visitors alike a bite of the apple.
 The busy southern section of Central Park, from 59th to 72nd Street, is where most visitors get their first impression.
 But no matter how many people congregate around here, you can always find a spot to picnic, ponder, or just take in the greenery, especially on a sunny day.